 How many roles do you have?
 Are you the Uber Driver?
 Chef?
 Personal Assistant?
 Caregiver for kids?
 Shopper?
 Housekeeper?
 Chief Financial Officer?
-Emotional support?
+Emotional Support?
 Cheerleader?
 Psychologist?
 Landscaper?
 Caregiver for parents?
-Confidante?
+Confidant?
 Wait, now insert your career title ____________!

 BUT who nurtures the nurturer?

 Who is making sure that you are getting the time, attention and emotional support that you need and deserve?
 That is the challenge to you is for you to be present and available you need to ensure that you are being nourished and recharged.
 That sounds selfish, doesn’t it?
 It is time to turn that mind thought around and truly take care of self so that you can be at your best.